molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-windows.md

 Once you have the file, run it and the rest of the configuration will be done mostly autormatically.

+The configuration is stored inside the `C:\Users\[Username]\.ssh\` folder.

 ### 2.1 Manual configuration with

 (to be updated)

+The ssh configuration files can be created inside the `C:\Users\[Username]\.ssh\` folder.
+In order to manually create them, you can simply follow the instructions for [linux ssh configuration](../logins-linux-config/).

+There are **many** differences between the linux and windows OpenSSH configuration.
+One of the biggest is the difference beween linux `/` and windows `\` as directory path separator.
+But there are many more.
+Users that do not understand those differences, should use the MobaXterm or semi-automatic .bat script options above.

 ### Connecting to the system